 Grand Opera House, Meridian

-The Grand Opera House of Meridian, Mississippi was built in 1889 by Architect G. M. Torgenson and the interior was designed by J. B. McElfatrick.
-Originally the opera house was built as a secondary business and was actually on the second floor of the department store owned and ran by I. Marks and Levi Rothenberg.
-Marks and Rothenberg wanted to assist in making Meridian more artistically and culturally rich.
-The Grand Opera House did not just serve as a space for operas, but rather showcased all types of shows and performances including vaudeville.
-The Grand Opera House closed its doors in 1927 until 2000 when the theater received funding for the major renovations that were required to restore the theater back to its former glory.
+The Grand Opera House was built in 1889 by Architect G. M. Torgenson and interior designer J. B. McElfatrick on the second floor of a department store owned and operated by I. Marks and Levi Rothenberg, who wanted to make Meridian more artistically and culturally rich by providing a location to stage all types of performances from operas to vaudeville.
+It closed its doors in 1927 until 2000, when the theater received funding for the major renovations needed to restore it back to its former glory.

 - Metallic and glitter finishes applied with traditional and modern silk-screen techniques on digitally printed papers or hand-finished papers